Serg-Norseman/Arbor/cpp/compiler_bugs.md

 direct-list-initialization.
 If the deduction fails, the declaration is ill-formed.
 Otherwise, the type deduced for the variable or return type is obtained by substituting the deduced U into P.

-See ["ICL can't deduce variable type when a variable is declared using a placeholder type (auto)"](https://software.intel.com/en-us/forums/intel-c-compiler/topic/611948) topic for more information.
+See ["ICL can't deduce variable type when a variable is declared using a placeholder type (auto) [bug since C++17]"](https://software.intel.com/en-us/forums/intel-c-compiler/topic/611948) topic for more information.

+*(this is a bug confirmed by Intel; it is to be fixed in Intel C++ Compiler 17.0 -- see the forum topic I specified above)*